Hillbillyer/Basic-Scripts/Ubuntu-Scripts/README.md

 These are simple scripts to use on an Ubuntu Machine.
 ## [update.sh](https://github.com/Hillbillyer/Basic-Scripts/blob/main/Ubuntu-Scripts/update.sh) - Script for Updating Ubuntu Machines<br>

-Run this command to add an alias "update" for update.sh:<br>
+Run this command to add alias:<br>
 ```
 git clone https://github.com/Hillbillyer/Basic-Scripts